 Political boundaries don’t always align with groupings of language and culture, and they can be changed.
-Most, if not all, countries contain several ethnic groups or ‘peoples’, with distinctive cultural identities, who can live together in peaceful pluralism (4.4.1) – but sometimes separatist or ‘nationalist’ pressures emerge.
+Nearly all countries contain several ethnic groups or ‘peoples’, with distinctive cultural identities, who can live together in peaceful pluralism (4.4.1) – but sometimes separatist or ‘nationalist’ pressures emerge.

 Kwame Anthony Appia identified the challenge of holding a country together in his 2016 Reith lecture, Country:

 “What makes “us” a people, ultimately, is a commitment to governing a common life together.